monicalaura/city-at-a-glance/README.md

 ## Developer
 Monica Laura Burns

-## TO DO:
-Show the cities that users have marked as favorites on the Favorites page.

 ## General Description
 City@AGlance is a user-friendly web application developed in Next.js and MongoDB, that provides comprehensive information about cities worldwide.

 ![screenshot-city-app](https://github.com/monicalaura/city-at-a-glance/assets/58688612/748a225e-7469-41d9-972b-35c1caa22179)

 ## Key Features